 One of the most underrated rivalries in the country.
 Like all real, great rivalries, Clemson-South Carolina’s origins begin in state politics.
 If you’re going to hate someone based on their school colors, go big or go home.
 That’s politics, and football in the south baby.

 The national relevance of the game has dipped over the past few years with Texas’ decline, but we’re not that far removed from Colt McCoy and Sam Bradford dueling it out in Dallas.
-There are plenty of rivalry games played at neutral-site locations with fans split 50-50 down the middle, but none of them have the Texas State Fair as the backdrop.
+Plenty of rivalry games are played at neutral-site locations with fans split 50-50 down the middle, but none of them have the Texas State Fair as the backdrop.

 “The Game” between Ohio State and Michigan is full of history.
 The “Snow Bowl” in 1950; the “10-Year War” between Ohio State head coach Woody Hayes and Michigan head coach Bo Schembechler; the unofficial “Game of the Century” in 2006 when the Buckeyes and Wolverines ranked No. 1 and No. 2, respectively, in the BCS rankings.
-The Buckeyes have dominated recent history, we will see if the arrival of Jim Harbaugh at Michigan can turn the season around?
+The Buckeyes have dominated recent history, but that all changed last year as Jim Harbaugh got his first win over Michigan and it looks like the rivalry is about to heat up.

 There’s nothing else like Army-Navy in college football.
 It’s almost like it exists in its own universe.
 The game gets its own weekend in December after the regular season has ended for everyone else.
-It doesn’t decide national championships—Army hasn’t been good at all recently—and it’s been completely one-sided.
+It doesn’t decide national championships—Army hasn’t been good until the last five years—and it’s been completely one-sided until lately when Army went on a win streak.
 What little tradition and actual pageantry college football has left is on display here.
 The singing of the alma maters after the game is chilling.
 Sure national titles or conference championships don’t get decided here, but this game epitomises what college football is supposed to be.